-An advanced seminar focused on theoretical and empirical analyses of human development.
+This course focuses on theoretical and empirical analyses of human development.
 A set of original research articles covering diverse areas of developmental psychology (e.g., behavioural genetics, development and psychopathology, cognitive development, social development, aging) will be assigned, read, and discussed by the class.

 Permission of the department required.

 Prerequisite(s): 6 credit units from PSY 213, 214, 216, 315, 317.